What is Profile-Guided Optimization (PGO)?

 - Sampling-based PGO (via

-) - GCOV-style profiling (code coverage-based)
+perf) - GCOV-style profiling (code coverage-based)

 - IR-level instrumentation (LLVM adds profiling hooks itself)